artbookspirit/tuneberry/README.md

   match a substring of the error message, taken from the http body.

 If any of the criteria is satisfied, a failed API function call is be retried up to `:max-retry` times.
-After that, another `ExceptionInfo` object with message `retry limit reached` is returned.
+After that, an `ExceptionInfo` object with message `retry limit reached` is returned.

 > [!NOTE]